 Today it’s even easier to work from home thanks to the Internet.
 The amount of opportunities this technology has opened to people is endless and now almost anyone can work from home.
 From creative authors, band geeks, and self-employed business owners to a professional employee working for a company.

-All of who can easily set up office in their very own backyard!
+All of those who can easily set up an office in their very own backyard!

 The Advantages of Working from a Shed Office

 The advantages of running a business or working from a home office in your backyard are numerous.
 Not only this but they are far more superior than having to go off to work somewhere every day.

 - By eliminating commuting you have more quality time for your working endeavours and less time wasted in traffic.